naotsugu/json-struct/docs/src/pages/en/guide.md

 ### What is Json Struct ?

-A library for inter-conversion between JSON and Java objects.
+Json Struct is a library for interconversion between JSON and Java objects.

 Numerous similar libraries tend to have a high runtime footprint due to heavy use of reflection and excessive functionality.
 In many cases, this high footprint is not appropriate if you simply want to perform a simple JSON conversion.